diggydude/bolthole-bbs/README.md

 * User settings and private messages stored in localStorage for maximum privacy

-* All features are powered by Comet (XMLHttpRequest + JSON) for bandwidth efficiency, and rendered on the client side with JavaScript templates.
+* All features powered by Comet (XMLHttpRequest + JSON) for bandwidth efficiency, and rendered on the client side with JavaScript templates

 **Acknowledgements:**